Sound technical content, curated with aloha by

 March 30, 2017

 A. Hi Zachary.
-Forget it.
+Forget that idea please.
 Most wire has PVC or Teflon insulation.
-Both are very chemical resistant, and it would be an environmental travesty to try to dissolve them to recover the copper.
+Both are very chemical resistant, and it would be an environmental mess to try to dissolve them to recover the copper.
+Moreover, acids dissolve stuff by exhausting their acidity, so you'd be replacing the acid constantly; the Hollywood stuff of drops of acid burning their way through blocks of metal is indeed just Hollywood.
+A thimbleful of acid, no matter how powerful, can at best dissolve only a thimbleful of something else.

 Mechanical stripping is the way to go.
 Focus your wizardry on how to make it most safe and practical.
 My son drilled holes in his wooden fence and attached blades which made short work of stripping large quantities of wire, even large diameter aluminum wire.